hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 Do not run production jobs on these partitions.

 To make use of these partitions you can select the ``dodrio cpu_milan_rhel9`` or ``dodrio debug_milan_rhel9`` options in the `Cluster` field in the
-`Interactive Apps` forms on the webportal, or from the CLI
+`Interactive Apps` forms on the webportal, or from the CLI.

 .. code:: shell